WaylonWalker/waylonwalkerv2/src/pages/blog/don-t-waste-your-time-learning-everything.md

 title: Don’t waste your time learning everything
 date: 2020-02-19T06:00:00Z
 status: published
-description: 'Stick to what you know, and learn a little bit of something new every day. '
+description: Stick to what you know, and learn a little bit of something new every day.
 related_post_body: ''
 related_post: []
 cover: "/static/dev.to.png"